Geovation/geovation.github.io/_posts/2018-12-12-qgis-processing-modeler.md

 ## Population data

 Extract the zip file for Tanzania that you have downloaded from the Columbia University page.
-Now load the population data GeoTIFF into QGIS (hrsl_tza_pop.tif).
+Now load the population data GeoTIFF into QGIS (hrsl_tza_pop.tif) - again easiest by dragging and dropping it into QGIS, or alternatively through the menu _Layer_ - _Add Layer_ - _Add Raster Layer_.
 Your map should now look like below.

 ![admin areas and population data shown in QGIS](../assets/images/qgis-processing-modeler/qgis-map-inspection.png)